core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 1. Compose EDHOC message_3 as per Section 5.4.2 of {{I-D.ietf-lake-edhoc}}.

-   Since the Client is the EDHOC Initiator and the used Correlation Method is 1 (see Section 3.2.4 of {{I-D.ietf-lake-edhoc}}), the EDHOC message_3 always includes the Connection Identifier C_R and CIPHERTEXT_3.
-Note that C_R is the OSCORE Sender ID of the Client, encoded as a bstr_identifier (see Section 5.1 of {{I-D.ietf-lake-edhoc}}).
+   Since the Client is the EDHOC Initiator and the used Correlation Method is 1 (see Section 3.2.4 of {{I-D.ietf-lake-edhoc}}), the EDHOC message_3 always includes the connection identifier C_R and CIPHERTEXT_3.
+Note that C_R is the OSCORE Sender ID of the Client, encoded as per {{oscore-to-edhoc-id}}.

 2. Encrypt the original CoAP request as per Section 8.1 of {{RFC8613}}, using the new OSCORE Security Context established after receiving EDHOC message_2.